vitaly-t/pg-listener/README.md

 * API: [listen] => [IListenResult]
 * More [examples]

-Internally, the library makes use of [retry-async] to retry connections.
+Internally, the library makes use of [retry-async] to retry connecting.
 You can set [RetryOptions] via properties [retryAll] and [retryInitial] when creating the listener:

 ```ts